matthiasprobst/h5RDMtoolbox/doc/gettingstarted/motivation.rst

 Why HDF5?
 ---------

-HDF5 is chosn as the file format around everything is built because...
+HDF5 is selected as the file format around everything is built because...

 - it allows to store heterogeneous data
 - the access is fast and efficient
 - allows to store metadata (through attributes)
 - has a comprehensive file-system-like structure
- - has a large communitye
+- has a large community.